-Since 2010, the District has exercised or waived its rights of purchase on four important open space properties identified below:
+Since 2010, the District has exercised or waived its Rights of Purchase on four important open space properties identified below:

-- 1. In 2010, the District exercised its Rights of First Refusal to purchase the 97.5-acre Silva property as an addition to Russian Ridge Open Space Preserve (see report R-10-147).
+- 1. In 2010, the District exercised its Rights of First Refusal to purchase the 97.5-acre Silva property as an addition to Russian Ridge OSP (Report R-10-147).
 The Board concurrently approved an assignment of its purchase rights to Peninsula Open Space Trust (POST), and entered into a Lease and Management Agreement with POST to manage the property while in POST ownership.
-These actions enabled the District to secure a \$500,000 Coastal Conservancy Grant, which was applied to the District's subsequent purchase of the property from POST in 2011.
-This property provided for the construction of the Mindego parking area and trailhead completed in 2014-15. - 2.
-In 2011, the District waived its Rights of First Refusal to the 117.14-acre Hendrys Creek property so that POST could purchase the property (see report R-11-84) and allow the District time to coordinate a funding partnership with the Santa Clara Valley Water District to purchase the property from POST in 2015 (MAA #22). - 3.
-In 2013, the District exercised its Rights of First Offer to purchase the 10.79-acre Lobner Trust property as an addition to Monte Bello Open Space Preserve (see report R-13-19).
-This property facilitates completion of the Upper Stevens Creek Trail connection.

-4. In 2015, the District exercised its Rights of First Offer to purchase the 38.97-acre Meyer/Connolly property along Mount Umunhum road (MAA# 23) as an addition to Sierra Azul Open Space Preserve (see report R-13-132) to secure public rights to a portion of the road.
+These actions enabled the District time to secure a \$500,000 Coastal Conservancy Grant, which the District applied to the subsequent purchase of the property from POST in 2011.
+This property provided for the construction of the Mindego parking area and trailhead, completed in 2014-15. - 2.
+In 2011, the District waived its Rights of First Refusal to the 117.14-acre Hendrys Creek property in Sierra Azul OSP and allowed POST to purchase the property (Report R-11-84).
+This gave the District time to coordinate a funding partnership with the Santa Clara Valley Water District to purchase the property from POST in 2015. - 3.
+In 2013, the District exercised its Rights of First Offer to purchase the 10.79-acre Lobner Trust property as an addition to Monte Bello OSP (Report R-13-19).
+This property facilitates completion of the Upper Stevens Creek Trail connection. - 4.
+In 2015, the District exercised its Rights of First Offer to purchase the 38.97-acre Meyer/Connolly property along Mount Umunhum road as an addition to Sierra Azul OSP (Report R-13-132) to secure public rights to a portion of the road.

-In the case of the Lobner Trust, and the Meyer/Connolly properties, the District had very short timelines to exercise the rights of purchase.
-For the Lobner Trust property, the District had 21 days to exercise its Rights of First Offer in the midst of the December holiday season.
-For the Meyer/Connolly property, the District had 10 days to exercise its Rights of First Refusal.
-In both cases, the District needed to negotiate timeline extensions with the property owners, and even with the extended timelines, was unable to take these land purchase opportunities first to the RPC as is typically done with proposed new land purchases.
+With the Lobner Trust and Meyer/Connolly properties, the District had very short timelines to exercise Rights of Purchase.
+The District had 21 days to exercise its Rights of First Offer in the midst of the December holiday season for the Lobner Trust property.
+The District had 10 days to exercise its Rights of First Refusal for the Meyer/Connolly property.
+In both cases, the District negotiated timeline extensions with the property owners.
+However, even with the extensions, there was insufficient time to bring these purchase opportunities first to the RPC.

-Rights of Purchase (see Exhibit 1)
+Reaffirm outstanding Rights of Purchase (see Exhibit 1)